 The Central Asian Story, created to complement the 2017 physical exhibition at Quilt House, Sacred Scraps: Quilt and Patchwork Traditions of Central Asia explores the range of expression and meaning that quilting and patchwork take on in this part of the world.
 Curated by Christine Martens, The Central Asian Story draws on research she conducted for the exhibition and accompanying catalog.

-The IQSCM is the the world’s largest publicly held quilt collection.
-Established in 1997, the center opened a new museum at Quilt House in Lincoln, Neb., in 2008.
-The museum’s mission aims to inspire an understanding of the cultural and artistic significance of quilts by collecting, preserving, studying, exhibiting and promoting discovery of quilts and quiltmaking traditions from many cultures, countries and times.
+The IQM is the the world’s largest publicly held quilt collection.
+Established in 1997, the IQM opened a new museum in Lincoln, Neb., in 2008.
+The museum’s mission is to build a global collection and audience that celebrate the cultural and artistic significance of quilts.